-Sunday FreakOut: Colts as contenders, Rodgers' dud
+Sunday FreakOut: Steelers solve Brady, Colts rise

 Things That Made Me Giddy

+Keith Butler Pushed the Right Buttons as Steelers Defense Delivers: A great job by the Steelers’ defensive coordinator, who did a masterful job mixing the blitzes and moving double teams around.
+And, after an early gaffe, the players responded and then some.
+Butler has had some rough days against Brady, but this was his Mona Lisa as the Steelers rode the defense to a must-have win over New England.

 Matt Eberflus Sticks It to His Old Man: Eberflus has been the best assistant coach in football this season (Indianapolis thanks you, Josh McDaniels!).
-Facing his former team and former boss Dallas DC Rod Marinelli, it was Eberflus’s group pitching a shutout.
+Facing his former team and former boss, Dallas DC Rod Marinelli, it was Eberflus’s group pitching a shutout.
 Because the future belongs to the kids, old man!

-Kevin Stefanski’s Vikings Run Like Crazy People: The Vikings were better when they were on-script early, then muddled their way for a while before closing things out nicely.
+Kevin Stefanski’s Vikings Run Like Crazy People: The Vikings were better when they were on-script early, then muddled their way for a while before closing things out nicely in a victory over Miami.
 And Mike Zimmer will be giddy over the rushing totals (40 attempts for 220 yards), even if it was a result of game flow more than anything else.

+49ers and Seahawks Getting Delightfully Chippy: The Niners’ overtime win had the feel of a rivalry game (which isn’t good news for the Seahawks, considering the state of the 49ers right now).
+I counted four personal fouls in the second half, and lots of jawing along the way.
+For Seattle, chalk the loss up to the short-week road trip, and go get at least a split at home (Kansas City and Arizona) to finish out the year.

 Derrick Henry Late in the Year: It must be absolutely miserable trying to tackle a 240-pounder with relatively fresh legs when you’ve had 13-plus games of wear and tear on your body.
-He had 33 carries for 170 yards and two TDs against the Giants, bringing his two-week total to 50 carries, 408 yards and six TDs.
+He had 33 carries for 170 yards and two TDs to fuel the win over the Giants, bringing his two-week total to 50 carries, 408 yards and six TDs.

 Josh Johnson Gets His First QB Win Ever: On his 12th NFL team.
 And when you’re going head-to-head with Cody Kessler, 151 passing yards and no turnovers gets the job done.

-Ravens Keep Winning the Ones They Should Win: That’s four wins in Lamar Jackson’s five starts, as the run-heavy offense is complementing their dominant defense nicely, especially against some of the bottom-feeders they’ve faced.
+Ravens Keep Winning the Ones They Should Win: That’s four wins in Lamar Jackson’s five starts, as the run-heavy offense is complementing their dominant defense nicely, especially against some of the bottom-feeders they’ve faced (like Tampa, on Sunday).
 A cross-country trip on a short week to face a well-rested Chargers team, then a date with the rising Browns to finish the season, will be interesting.

-Robert Foster Can Catch: He was a five-star recruit who did nothing at Alabama because he couldn’t catch the ball.
-The Bills scooped him up as an undrafted free agent, and he now has three 100-yard games in his past five.
-That’s what the Christmas spirit is all about.

 Marcus Mariota Blocking on the Second Level: Though maybe next time don’t lead with your throwing shoulder, guy.